davidpallmann/hashnode-backups/cl9cr3a57000d09l2brtb31ql.md

 # .NET Core 3.1 is nearing end-of-support

 .NET Core 3.1 will reach end-of-life on December 13, 2022 - less than 60 days away from the date of this post.
-If you're still running production applications on .NET Core 3.1, you need to get moving.
+If you're still running production applications on .NET Core 3.1, you need to get moving and upgrade.

 ## .NET Versions and Support